-

 Tip: We recommend you utilize your 206 Tours Bag, which meets the measurements.
 It will also make it easier for Guides/Drivers to spot you in the Arrival’s Hall

 Carry all documents and money on your person but not all in the same place to limit the inconvenience in case of loss; do not keep money, important documents, medicines or jewelry in your suitcase; We recommend a money belt worn inside your clothes, while touring.
 On departure from your hotel, remember to double check that you have your money belt with you, and that you have collected any items left in the hotel safe.
-Please, at all times, be as vigilant as you would be in any major city, especially in crowded places.
+Please, be as vigilant as you would be in any major city, especially in crowded places.
 Never leave your hand luggage unattended or out of sight in public areas, including airports, hotel lobbies or dining rooms.
-Be sure to keep ALL medications in your carry-on bag during your trip in case your suit case should be lost.
-Keep a separate list of important numbers, i.e. passport, traveler’s checks, and credit cards, in your luggage, together with photocopies of relevant pages of your passport/visas.
-Keep a separate copy i.e. passport, flight schedule, credit cards, in your luggage, The same common-sense rules of safety and security apply here as to anywhere else.
+Be sure to keep ALL medications in your carry-on bag during your trip.
+Keep a separate list of important numbers, traveler’s checks, and credit cards, in your luggage, together with photocopies.
+Keep a separate copy i.e. flight schedule, credit cards, in your luggage.
+The same rules of safety and security apply here as to anywhere else.
 Avoid excessive displays of jewelry or cash (only carry sufficient for daily needs).
 Room Safes may be used at your own discretion.
 Make certain that any valuables are insured against theft.
 Avoid exploration on your own of unfamiliar streets or areas Be cautious if people approach you begging.

 Luggage Locks